slowanimals/Nomad/README.md

 - HTML5
 - CSS3

-## Description
+## Idea
-Nomad uses images from your travels to visualize where you have been across the world.
-This application was largely inspired by Mark Twain's _The Innocents Abroad_, as I loved the idea of a private travel log detailing your adventures.
+I wanted to build a desktop app that uses images from your travels to help visualize all of your trips on one map.
+I also wanted to make a system that can rebuild routes from images as opposed to needing exact real-time location data.

 ## Features